PatilSukanya/Assignment-07-Clustering-Q1-Airline-/README.md

 ## K-Means Clustering:
 ## DBSCAN Clustering:

-Perform clustering (hierarchical) for the airlines data to obtain optimum number of clusters.
+Perform clustering ((hierarchical,K means clustering and DBSCAN) for the airlines data to obtain optimum number of clusters.
 Draw the inferences from the clusters obtained.

 Data Description: